Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: Conclusions

 \section{Conclusions}

-Perhaps the most conspicuous feature of these results is the appearance of time-independent spin densities along the junction direction $\hat{\bf x}$.
-Particularly amazing is the time-independent character of ${\bf M}^{}_{L}+{\bf M}^{}_{R}$, that is solely along the $\hat{\bf x}$ component, independent of whether the junction is symmetric and/or in the presence of a bias voltage.
+Perhaps the most conspicuous feature of these results is the appearance of nondissipative (i.e., time-independent) magnetizations along the junction direction $\hat{\bf x}$.
+Particularly amazing is the nondissipative character of ${\bf M}^{}_{L}+{\bf M}^{}_{R}$, that is solely along the $\hat{\bf x}$ component, independent of whether the junction is symmetric and/or in the presence of a bias voltage.
 Interestingly, this is not the case for the magnetization formed on the dot--its time dependence disappears only in a symmetric junction.

 The Rashba coupling induced by a static electric field does not lead to spin transport in a two-terminal setup.
 This is due to the time-reversal symmetry of the Aharonov-Casher static phase factor \cite{AC1984}.
-Previous attempts at generating spin magnetization and transport by static Rashba interactions had to involve the application of current (i.e., a bias voltage) on an {\it asymetric} junction, see for instance Ref. \cite{Reynoso2024}.
-A time-periodic AC electric field breaks the symmetry of the Rashba coupling.
+Previous attempts at generating spin magnetization and transport by static Rashba interactions had to involve the application of current (i.e., a bias voltage) on an {\it asymmetric} junction, see for instance Ref. \onlinecite{Reynoso2024}.
+A time-periodic AC electric field breaks the time-reversal symmetry of the Rashba coupling.
 As a result, many inelastic channels are open for the electrons.
 The inelastic tunneling processes of electrons adeptly produce a net spin population in the two-terminal setups.
-This effect shows up due to the combined fact that the tunneling electrons can emit or absorb photons and also due to certain spin flips.
+This effect shows up due to the combined fact that the tunneling electrons can emit or absorb photons, and also due to certain spin flips.
 Thus, driving a system with a circularly polarized light-induced SOI provides the possibility to create and control quantum qubits, which is the main matter of concern in quantum computing.

+We have considered a rotating electric field generated by applying time-dependent voltages to two sets of gates (configured as sketched in Fig.~(\ref{sys})).
+Two comments are in order.
+The first is that a time-dependent electric field gives rise to a magnetic field according to the Maxwell equation

+Here ${\bf B}$ and ${\bf E}$ are the magnetic and electric field, respectively, ${\bf J}$ is the current density, $\mu_0$ is the permeability of vacuum and $c$ is the speed of light.